 Why Is User Experience So Important?

 It’s all about the user.
 It has always been, and it will always be like that.
-If a visitor can’t remember the experience of using an app or website, they probably had a bad user experience.
+If a visitor can’t remember the experience of using an app or website, they probably have a bad user experience.

 We want to turn visitors into customers, but how do we make them repeat visits?
 Our products can be sensational, and our traffic might be increasing.
 But if we don’t provide a reason for them to remember our site, searchers will forget about us in the blink of an eye.

-|Pro Tip: Do you want to know if you are holding your client’s attention?
-Let our professionals perform a UX Analysis of your website!|
+Pro Tip: Do you want to know if you are holding your client’s attention?
+Let our professionals perform a UX Analysis of your website!

 Now, think about the opposite scenario.
-A user opens your web site in a browser and finds a terrible experience.
+A user opens your website in a browser and finds a terrible experience.
 It is so bad that the feedback and opinions are all negative stuff.
 These problems must be solved regardless of the platform we are talking about.